 I’m back where I was in the beginning.
 In St. Peter’s.
 Alive.
 Except something’s on the floor.
 No, someone.
 Can’t be, I think, not him.
 It is, though; it’s Pete.

 I lunge forward, I want to run to him, but I can’t move; something’s holding me in place, a force greater than myself, Pete, or anyone else, and I’m screaming inaudibly for help I know no one will hear, help I know will never make it in time.
-Tommy’s beside him; his hand, a hand that should have been mine, is covering Pete’s, but neither of their hands can catch the slippery life that’s flowing freely from him.
+Tommy’s beside him; his hand, a hand that should’ve been mine, is covering Pete’s, but neither of their hands can catch all the slippery life that’s flowing freely from him.
+Just like the catcher in the rye can’t save all the kids going over the cliff.

 Blood covers the once luminous marble floor in a coagulated canvas.
 They’re all covered in it.
 Yet, no one cares; tourists and locals keep moving past unfazed.